Table of contents

 - It’s configuration

-Configuration management is primarily a technical or engineering practice rather than asset management, which is more of a business process.
-From an IT service management perspective, there are two critical aspects of configuration management:
+ITSM configuration management is primarily a technical or engineering practice compared to asset management, which is more of a business process.
+From an IT service management (ITSM) perspective, there are two critical aspects of enterprise configuration management:

 - Service configuration: the assets that comprise an operational service and how they are connected